 1. Antibody sequence analysis and homology modeling of mAb 3D structure.

 2. Identification of key positions supporting CDR loop structure and VH-VL interface.

 3. Design humanized variants (3VH, 3VL).

 4. Assess the humanness of humanized variants by T20 humanness score developed at LakePharma.
 [Sean H Gao, Kexin Huang, Hua Tu, and Adam S Adler.
 (2013) Monoclonal antibody humanness score and its applications.
 BMC Biotechnology, 13:55]

-6. Assess expression levels and measure antigen binding by direct ELISA.
+6. Assess expression levels and measure antigen binding by direct ELISA (24400 only).

 7. Measure affinity by Biacore, Octet, or competitive binding and compare to chimeric (24401 only).

 2. Antigen and assay for measuring binding and affinity

 1. Study report, including sequences of the humanized antibodies